nasccped/kojamp/USAGE.md

 ## New

-Creates a Java/Kotlin project in a new folder.
+Creates a Java/Kotlin project in a new directory.

 | name      | alias        | position index     | usage                                        | description                                                          | required |
 | :-------- | :----------- | :----------------- | :------------------------------------------- | :------------------------------------------------------------------- | :------- |